 Because you’re essentially making less contact with the overall surface of the mattress due to the reduced adaptability, you’re going to find it easier to cool down on hot summer nights.
-Both mattresses take great care in ensuring temperature is well regulated through internal ventilation and material selection, but the Tuft and Needle does a slightly better job at keeping you cool.
+Both mattresses take great care in ensuring the temperature is well regulated through internal ventilation and material selection, but the Tuft and Needle do a slightly better job at keeping you cool.

 Budget Conscious People

 You’ll find the Tuft and Needle significantly cheaper than the Leesa even though the quality is nearly on par.
-This video illustrates how Tuft and Needle keeps their prices low without compromising on quality.
+This video illustrates how Tuft and Needle keep their prices low without compromising on quality.

 The base layer comprises of 7 inch poly-foam with just the right amount of give to keep everything lined up and avoid strain the spine, lumbar region, neck or shoulders.